 Hundreds of passionate volunteers turned out for the 1st annual Marin County Volunteer Fair on April 11, 2015.
 CVNL, Department of Health and Human Services, The County of Marin, and The Buck Institute for Research on Aging partnered to bring the first volunteer-focused event of its kind to Marin.
 “We have to do this again next year” was the universal comment from everyone who participated.
 Mark your calendar for the 2016 event.

-Consulting, training, and Service Enterprise Initiative (SEI)
+Assessment, consulting, training, and Service Enterprise Initiative (SEI)

 Volunteer leadership and management is a hallmark of CVNL — guiding people and organizations to maximize volunteerism to have greater impact in service of their missions.
 The Consulting Services team at CVNL is experienced and capable of helping build volunteer capacity with custom-designed programs.
 CVNL is a SEI-certified and trains nonprofits in both Marin and Napa to become Service Enterprise-Certified.
 Discover more about Consulting Services and SEI.